 Agencies, language service professionals, community outreach workers, filmmakers and enthusiast from all professional backgrounds gathered together to attend this inspiring conference.

 We thank everyone who attended the Docs for Change Conference as well as all of the presenters, breakout session leaders and excellent volunteers who helped to make this such a warm and inviting event.
 Click on the links below to explore the outcomes of this wonderful event.

-Click above to view presentation slides from the Docs for Change conference.
+Click below to view presentation slides from the Docs for Change conference.
 This includes everything from the welcome remarks to workshops and trainings, as well as a summary for those who missed the event.